-&lt;sup>12 Unless otherwise indicated, birth-death dates of ancient GST are derived from the Encyclopedia of Religion, $2^{nd}$ edition (Jones et al. 2005).
+&lt;sup>12 Unless otherwise indicated, birth-death dates of ancient GST are derived from the Encyclopedia of Religion, 2nd edition (Jones et al. 2005).

 most of the people here (even if they don't believe in Christ), they grow [up] in this type of approach."
 All these informants concurred that due to their Belgian Catholic upbringings and the Christian background of Santo Daime, Jesus' appearance as the most prominent spiritual teacher is to be expected.
-Most Belgian fardados are former and moral guilt than in teaching about love and forgiveness.
+Most Belgian fardados are former Catholics, having rejected what they see as a corrupt institution more interested in power and moral guilt than in teaching about love and forgiveness.
 On the other hand, many credit the Santo Daime with helping them to rediscover their connection to Jesus Christ, a deep bond that dates back to their childhood education: